-Following this offering, we expect to launch our new brand, "Synchrony," and expect to spend significant amounts over the next few years promoting the new brand.
+We are launching our new brand, "Synchrony," and expect to spend significant amounts over the next few years promoting the new brand.
 We recently filed trademark applications to protect our new name in the United States and certain other countries, but the registrations of these trademarks are not complete and they may ultimately not become registered.
 Our use of our new name (for our existing or any new products in the United States or other countries) may be challenged by third parties, and we may become involved in legal proceedings to protect or defend our rights with respect to our new name, all of which could have a material adverse effect on our business and results of operations.